 U.S. Real Estate Research Quarterly

-- The U.S. economy bounced back strongly in Q3 from the unprecedented collapse in Q2 caused by the pandemic and containment measures designed to “flatten the curve.”
+- The U.S. economy is recovering from the sharp fall in output and increase in job losses caused by the pandemic and containment measures designed to “flatten the curve.”

-- Apartment occupancies have slipped and concessions have increased as new supply continues to come online, but the impact varies widely, with urban high-rise product hit hardest.
+- Apartment asking rents have fallen and concessions have increased as new supply continues to come online, but occupancies and rent collections have held up better than expected.